Rail transport in Bangkok: Airport Rail Link

 The Airport Rail Link, opened in August 2010 after many delays, connects the city centre to Suvarnabhumi Airport in Samut Prakan Province to the east.
 It is operated by the SRT, and offers services between the airport and Makkasan where it connects with Phetchaburi Station of the MRT.
 It terminates at Phaya Thai Station, where it connects to the BTS.
 Its eight stations span a distance of 29 km.

-SRT and commuter rail
+Red Lines and commuter rail

-The SRT Red Lines, which opened in 2021 along with the Bang Sue Grand Station, serve the Bangkok Metropolitan Region.
+The Red Lines, which opened in 2021 along with the Krung Thep Aphiwat Central Terminal, serve the Bangkok Metropolitan Region.
 It consists of two lines, the Dark Red Line and Light Red Line.